Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Introduction

-To navigate the trade-off between the advantages of using the intermediate-frequency readout time traces for discrimination and hardware complexity, we propose \ours~-- High-fidElity haRdware-efficient QuBit readoUt using Low-DimEnsional TraceS.
-As shown in Figure~\ref{fig:fig1}(b), \ours~is designed to provide improved readout accuracy over simple hardware discriminators such as the centroid classifier used in cloud-based superconducting quantum processors~\cite{ibm_discriminators} while having a much lower hardware complexity and discrimination latency than the FNN discriminator~\cite{Lienhard2022}. \ours~does this by first using matched filters (MF), one per qubit, to reduce the dimensionality of the qubit-readout time trace comprising many time bins -- each time bin represents a dimension -- and using the low-dimensional outputs of the MFs as inputs to a lightweight neural network.
-However, this by itself does not ensure higher readout accuracies than the baseline FNN discriminator~\cite{Lienhard2022} as an extensive fraction of information contained in the high-dimensional traces is lost after dimensionality reduction.
+To navigate the trade-off between the advantages of using the intermediate-frequency readout time traces for discrimination and hardware complexity, we propose \ours~-- High-fidElity haRdware efficient QuBit readoUt using Low-DimEnsional TraceS.
+As shown in Figure~\ref{fig:fig1}(b), \ours~is designed to provide improved readout accuracy over simple hardware discriminators such as the centroid classifier used in cloud-based superconducting quantum processors~\cite{ibm_discriminators} while having a much lower hardware complexity and discrimination latency than the FNN discriminator~\cite{Lienhard2022}. \ours~does this by first using matched filters (MF), one per qubit, to reduce the dimensionality of the qubit-readout time traces comprising of many time bins -- each time bin represents a dimension -- and using the low-dimensional outputs of the MFs as inputs to a lightweight neural network.
+However, this alone does not ensure higher readout accuracies than the baseline FNN discriminator~\cite{Lienhard2022} as substantial information contained in the high-dimensional traces is lost after dimensionality reduction.
 To address this, we introduce another MF for each qubit that can detect qubit relaxations (1$\rightarrow$0 transitions) that occur during readout (here referred to as relaxation matched filter (RMF)).
-MFs have to be trained using labeled data which is not trivial to generate for qubit relaxations.
+MFs are trained using labeled data, which are not trivial to generate for qubit relaxations.
 We thus also propose an efficient, semi-supervised method of labeling data to identify qubit relaxations to create training data for the RMF.
-Using two different kinds of MFs for each qubit, we provide the neural network with additional features to improve the qubit state inference.
+Using two different MFs for each qubit, we provide the neural network with additional features to improve the qubit state inference.
 Our evaluations show that such a design outperforms the baseline FNN design by more than 1.4\% -- which corresponds to a 16.4\% relative improvement -- in terms of cumulative accuracy on the same five-qubit dataset while having less than 8\% LUT utilization on an FPGA.